OpenCloudHub/.github/profile/README.md

 - 📚 How do we bridge the gap between local academic research and industry practices?

 **ML Workloads We're Building For:**
-- 🤖 **Classical ML:** Predictive models using scikit-learn, XGBoost
+- 🤖 **Classical ML:** Predictive models using scikit-learn
-- 🧠 **Generative AI:** Fine-tuning BERT, Qwen, and other transformer models
+- 🧠 **Generative AI:** Fine-tuning BERT, Qwen, and other transformer models and llms
 - 🔄 **End-to-End Pipelines:** From data ingestion to model serving

 ---